FTC-Team-26502/FTC-Team-26502.github.io/src/content/english/donations/_index.md

 secondary: Our Rubber Duck Sponsorship Levels

-custom_donation: Enter your preferred donation amount to support our FTC robotics team!
+custom_donation: Enter your preferred donation amount to support our FTC robotics team or choose one of our sponsorship levels!

 donation_items:
   - title: "Just Quacking By"